LesleyLai/blog/src/content/blog/noexcept-codegen/en.md

 ## How to deal with C functions?

 Now we know that `noexcept` can cause overhead if we call a non-noexcept function inside, how do we deal with functions that will not throw but are not mark as `noexcept`?
-Fortunately, the venerable [Hana Dusíková](https://twitter.com/hankadusikova?s=20) came up with a clever solution:
+Fortunately, the venerable [Hana Dusíková](https://bsky.app/profile/hanicka.net) came up with a clever solution:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Did you ever get an suboptimal code, because you were calling external C function in your noexcept code?<br/><br/>Suffer no more:<a href="https://t.co/LA7C76a063">https://t.co/LA7C76a063</a></p>&mdash; Hana Dusíková 🍊 (@hankadusikova) <a href="https://twitter.com/hankadusikova/status/1276828584179642368?ref_src=twsrc%5Etfw">June 27, 2020</a></blockquote>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Did you ever get an suboptimal code, because you were calling external C function in your noexcept code?<br/><br/>Suffer no more: <a href="https://compiler-explorer.com/z/zyyAeW">https://compiler-explorer.com/z/zyyAeW</a></p>&mdash; Hana Dusíková 🍊 (@hankadusikova) June 27, 2020</blockquote>

 You can mark the `noexcept_cast` function force inline by compiler-specific extensions so it will not decrease performance in debug mode.